 This is more of a rant than my normal posts!
 So I am currently job-hunting after nearly eight months off work.
 Seven months of those months were spent travelling and one month was spent having two holidays in Spain, one where I obtained my third Scuba Diving Qualification.
-I am now in the process of meeting recruiters and am having to explain that eight month ‘gap on my CV’, especially after having done the same thing back in 2017 for four months.
+I am now in the process of meeting recruiters who are questioning that eight month ‘gap on my CV’ (especially because I did the same thing back in 2017 for four months).

 My answer: BECAUSE I WANTED TO SEE THE WORLD.
 I have no regrets, but I hate the stigma that is attached to taking that time out.
 It’s not like I was sitting at home, watching daytime TV for eight months; I was solo navigating myself around Latin America.
 If anyone is in two minds about going travelling and this kind of attitude towards this ‘CV gap’ is something that scares them off doing it, then I think that is a real shame- they are missing out on life changing experiences.
-Honestly travelling is soooo much more than a gap in your CV!
+Honestly travelling is soo much more than a gap in your CV!
 Let me explain why.

 In my eight months away, I learnt SO MUCH.
 About history, politics, environments, people, poverty, the world.
 About mountains, rainforests, animals, deserts, the stars, the solar system.
 About how I am as a person; how I deal with things, people, how I deal with stressful, scary or testing situations.
 Honestly, I probably learnt more in that period, than I have in any of my jobs.
 I know all jobs are different, but generally most days follow the same pattern and you get into a weekly, monthly, yearly routine.
 Whilst travelling, everyday is different and you’re tested and you learn something EVERY SINGLE DAY.

 Here are just some of many things I experienced or learnt over the last eight months: